shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-15-most-useful-kubectl-plugins.md

 featured: true
 comments: false
 ---
-Kubernetes provides a convenient utility `kubectl` to interact with the cluster. `kubectl` talks to [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) and allows you to create/update and delete objects in the cluster.
+Kubernetes provides a convenient utility `kubectl` to interact with the cluster. `kubectl` talks to [kube-apiserver](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) and allows you to create, update and delete objects/resources in the cluster.

-## How to pronounce kubectl
+## How To Pronounce kubectl

-When you first start using `kubectl`, the first thing that comes to your mind is `how the heck do you pronounce this`.
-There are different pronunciations used across the industry, as long as everybody is referring to the same command line tool, it's all good.
+When you start using `kubectl`, the first thing that comes to mind is `how the heck do you pronounce this`.
+There are different pronunciations used by different people, as long as everybody is referring to the same command line tool, it's all good.

 Here are the three different pronunciations that I have heard people using: